darshanshah2015/Tweet_sentiment_geofencing_gender_analysis/1.0collect tweets/README.md

 #Getting started
 To collect data you need a Twitter account and a Twitter application.
 Assuming you already have a Twitter account use the following instructions to create a Twitter application
+If intrested in the whole process go to the steps
 ##Twitter application

 1. Open a web browser and go to https://apps.twitter.com/app/new